Hackers target Japanese politicians with new MirrorStealer malware

 Microsoft’s EU data boundary plan to take effect January 1

-Following up on a story we brought you yesterday, Microsoft on Thursday said it will begin rolling out the first phase of its European Union data boundary plan from January 1, 2023 that’ll allow customers to store and process their customer data within the EU.
-The move comes two days after the EU commission said it had officially begun the process of approving the EU-US Data Privacy Framework.
-Under the first phase of the plan, companies that use Microsoft products and services will be able to store and process their customer data within the EU.
-Microsoft has included Azure, Power BI, Dynamics 365 and Office 365 under the first phase.
+Following up on a story we brought you yesterday, Microsoft stated on Thursday that it will “begin rolling out the first phase of its European Union data boundary plan from January 1, 2023 that’ll allow customers to store and process their customer data within the EU.”
+This development comes shortly after the EU commission had officially started approving the EU-US Data Privacy Framework.
+According to ComputerWorld, “under the first phase of the plan, companies that use Microsoft products and services will be able to store and process their customer data within the EU.
+Microsoft has included Azure, Power BI, Dynamics 365 and Office 365 under the first phase.”

 NSA says Chinese hackers are actively attacking Citrix flaw